-‘Exception from VAT’ means that you shall not calculate VAT for a particular item or service.
-The rules in the VAT Act do not apply to this turnover.
-The exceptions from VAT obligation may apply to a particular occupational group and be tied to certain conditions.
+By exception from VAT, we mean that the rules in the VAT Act do not apply to this turnover.
+This means that you do not calculate VAT for a particular item or service.
+The exceptions from VAT may apply to a particular occupational group and be tied to certain conditions.

 If you only have turnover of this type, the following will apply:

-- You must not register the enterprise in the VAT Register.
+- You do not register your enterprise in the VAT register.

-- You are not entitled to deductions for VAT on goods and services you purchase for the enterprise
+- You're not entitled to deduct VAT on goods and services you purchase for the enterprise.

-- You should not calculate VAT on goods and services that you sell
+- You do not calculate VAT on goods and services that you sell.

-If your business involves both activity which is excepted from the VAT obligation and activity which is not excepted, you must calculate, report and pay VAT for the part of the activity that is not excepted .
+If your business involves both activity that's excepted from VAT and activity that's not excepted, you must calculate, report and pay VAT for the part of the activity that's not excepted.

-Example of a service that is excepted from VAT
+Example of a service that's excepted from VAT

 Teaching is generally excepted from VAT.
 You should therefore not add VAT to the invoice if you run a teaching business.